strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 - removing the development database and database environment variables,
 - installing the `pg-connection-string` dependency,
-- changing the production `database` file,
+- changing the production `database` configuration file,
 - creating and attaching the database in the DigitalOcean platform.

 ### Modify the Strapi application

-When a managed database is attached to a Strapi application, the connection parameters are passed directly from the database to the application `.yaml` file.
+When a managed database is attached to a Strapi application, the connection parameters are passed directly from the database to the application `.yaml` file (*App Spec* in the DigitalOcean settings).
 This requires a modification to the `config/env/production/database` file and the addition of the `pg-connection-string` dependency.

 To add the `pg-connection-string` dependency navigate to the project directory and install `pg-connection-string`: